ptzagk/react-awesome-setup/README.md

 -   React router
 -   Flow type checking
 -   Using React HookStore for global state
--   Using react hooks for local state
+-   Using react HookStore in combination with LocalStorage to remember state on page load
--   Using react hooks for fetching mock data
+-   Using react hooks for fetching mock data to local state
 -   SASS Modules
 -   Enabled service worker

 ## Still missing

--   Loading
 -   Suspense

 ## Run it